 Organisations that work with Coviu might have questions about how we handle data.
-This article is meant to address these questions.
-Please contact us if you would like more in-depth information.
+This article aims to address these questions at a high level.

 Where are the Coviu application servers located?

-Our application servers are in Amazon Web Services (AWS) in Sydney and the application is distributed via cloudfront to edge servers across the planet closer to our users.
+Our application servers are hosted by Amazon Web Services (AWS) in Sydney and the application is distributed via Cloudfront to edge servers across the planet closer to our users.